Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

+We now show that given $\mu^0$ that satisfies $Q_i(I_i^0)$ there is a mapping $\mu$ that satisfies $Q_i(I_i)$, and vice versa.
 We show this by induction, considering one FD-correction step involving one variable at a time.
-First consider the first FD-correction step on a vertex $v$ implying $w$.
-If $\mu^0$ maps $v$ to some value $a_v$ and $w$ to $a_w$, then we define $\mu$ to be the same as $\mu^0$ but mapping $v$ to $(a_v,a_w)$.
-This $\mu$ is indeed a valid evaluation of $Q_i(I_i)$.
-The only change between $I_i^0$ and $I_i$ is that in $I_i$, $a_w$ is concatenated to all occurrences of $a_v$.
-Every atom in $Q_i$ containing $v$ also contains $w$, therefore every tuple in $I_i^0$ containing $a_v$ also contains $a_w$.
-Since every $\mu^0$ also contains a mapping of $w$ to $a_w$, the tuple that was used in the evaluation of $\mu^0$ in $I_i^0$ results in a tuple that can be used in the evaluation of $\mu$ in $I_i$.
-The same argument holds similarly for the opposite direction and for the second FD-correction step.
-For the opposite direction, if $\mu$ maps $v$ to $(a_v,a_w)$, then $\mu^0$ is defined to map $v$ to $a_v$.
-For the second FD-correction step, if $\mu^0$ maps $u$ to $a_u$ and $v$ to $a_v$, then mapping $a$ to $(a_u,a_v)$ forms an evaluation for $Q_i(I_i)$, and vice versa. \end{proof}
+Consider an FD-correction step of the first type on a vertex $v$ implying $w$, where both $v$ and $w$ are present in $\calH_i$.
+In any atom $R(\vec{u})$ such that $\vec{u}[k]=v$, we showed that there exists an index $j$ such that $\vec{u}[j]=w$.
+For every tuple $t_0\in R^0$, there is a similar tuple $t\in R$ with the only difference being $t[k]=(t_0[k],t_0[j])$.
+Therefore, by defining $\mu(v)=(\mu_0(v),\mu_0(w))$ and $\mu(u)=\mu_0(u)$ for all other variables $u\neq v$, every tuple that is used in the evaluation of $\mu^0$ in $I_i^0$ results in a tuple that can be used in the evaluation of $\mu$ in $I_i$.
+Indeed, $\mu$ is a valid evaluation of $Q_i(I_i)$.
+A similar argument holds similarly for the opposite direction and for the second type of FD-correction step.
+For the opposite direction for example, if $\mu(v)=(a_v,a_w)$, we define $\mu^0(v)=a_v$. \end{proof}